aaannndddyyy/resume/plaintext/resume.markdown

  - June 2012 thru Sept 2012
  - Did game/hardware testing for Microsoft (as a contractor through Volt) according to their procedures, under NDA

+#### Other Employment

+##### Dominos - Delivery Expert

+ - August 2012 thru July 2013
+ - Delivered pizzas to customer's houses
+ - Helped in the order taking and makeline procedures

 ##### QFC (Kroger) - Courtesy Clerk